Alf-caput/git-handbook-ufv/notes.md

 - `-d` flag is required for untracked directories.
 - `-n` flag will show the result of a clean without doing it.

-In conclusion, a safe workflow we will do is `git reset` -> `git restore` / `git clean`, this way we unstage changes from the staging area safely and afterwards we have the option to discard.
+In conclusion, a safe workflow we will do is `git restore --staged` -> `git restore` / `git clean`, this way we unstage changes from the staging area safely and afterwards we have the option to discard.

 ## 6. Commit and commit messages